A 20 Year Walk Through Terra Luna Park by Project Director Doug Smith

-Plus I remembered reading a story from Jim Lovell where he mentioned that while in lunar orbit on Apollo 8, he toyed with the idea of telling Mission Control that he saw a black monolith on the Moon (2001: A Space Odyssey had just been released to theaters).
+Plus I remembered reading a story from Jim Lovell where he mentioned that while in lunar orbit on Apollo 8, he toyed with the idea of telling Mission Control that he saw a black monolith on the Moon (2001: A Space Odyssey had been released to theaters that year).
 He thought better of it because he worried that people might freak out.
 I always found that story funny.

 The idea for the crystal walls separating them was inspired by a clear crystal block with a laser-etched image of Superman inside that I received from my wife (along with being an amateur space historian, I’m a big comic book collector).
 I loved the look of it and imagined it in a big scale with etched images of the lunar hardware inside.

 With some refinements and additions, I put together a new proposal, created a non-profit organization and renewed my efforts.
 The proposal was sent to numerous space museums and organizations, US Senators and even some celebrities.
 I also attempted a Kickstarter campaign, made media appearances and applied for various grants in order to get the cost / feasibility studies started.

 However, after five years of work, thousands of my own dollars spent and false starts with two major space museums to host the park, 2016 saw the Terra Luna Park project go on hiatus.
 Perhaps something will happen in the future to reignite the park and it will be able to move forward.

 In the meantime, it is my sincerest hope that those who worked on their respective lunar programs will receive the honor and recognition they so truly deserve.